Stanzilla/LibCustomGlow/README.md

 # LibCustomGlow

-If you want to use LCG in your addon, please make sure to add it to your `OptionalDependencies` array in your TOC file.
+If you want to use LCG in your addon, please make sure to add it and `Masque` to your `OptionalDependencies` array in your TOC file.

 Adds functions: